 Until around 1870, Alibates flint was used for projectile points, scrapers, knives, and other stone tools.
 In the late 1800s, the flint began to be occasionally used for gunflints.

-These Plains Village Indians, ancestors of the Caddo, Pawnee, and Wichita, lived here in large permanent villages and smaller, outlying farming and gathering communities.
+These Plains Village Indians, Caddo, Pawnee, and Wichita ancestors, lived here in large permanent villages and smaller, outlying farming and gathering communities.
 Villages were built of rock-slab houses from one to 100 rooms.
 Most were single-unit dwellings, although some rooms were connected.
-The architecture of this period featured rectangular or semi-circular rooms with long, low crawlway entrances, which probably afforded some protection from animals and hostile people, and may also have allowed more airflow through the structure.
+The architecture of this period featured rectangular or semi-circular rooms with long, low crawlway entrances, which probably afforded some protection from animals and hostile people and may also have allowed more airflow through the structure.
 The walls of their residences were built with one or two rows of dolomite along the base.
 When two rows of dolomite were used, rubble was placed between the two rows, probably for insulation.
-Wattle and daub or stone was used for the higher sections of the wall.
+Wattle and daub or stone were used for the higher sections of the wall.
 The roof was probably made of thatched grasses.
 Two low benches along each side of the interior were probably used for sleeping areas.
 A fire pit was located in the center of the room, which would have required a hole in the ceiling to let the smoke out.
 Shards of Alibates flint are found on the ground around the Antelope Creek village near the quarries.

 Bison bone tools were used to dig down four to six feet below the surface to reach the Alibates flint.
 The flint was pried out of the dolomite layer and shaped into a two-sided piece of flint that could be carried, called a biface or quarry blank.
 The quarry blanks were then carried over to the village, approximately a mile away.
-Much of the flint was traded with other tribes and tools made from Alibates Flint have been found in many places across the Great Plains and Southwest.
+Much of the flint was traded with other tribes, and tools made from Alibates Flint have been found in many places across the Great Plains and Southwest.

-The Antelope Creek people are one of two Plains Village cultures to use masonry in their homes; early archaeologists thought that the Antelope Creek people had come from the New Mexican Pueblo Indians, but, it is now believed that they came from Eastern Woodland tribes.
-They apparently left the Texas Panhandle abruptly around 1450 AD, perhaps forced to leave by drought conditions, disease, or hostile Apache.
+The Antelope Creek people are one of two Plains Village cultures to use masonry in their homes; early archaeologists thought that the Antelope Creek people had come from the New Mexican Pueblo Indians, but it is now believed that they came from Eastern Woodland tribes.
+They left the Texas Panhandle abruptly around 1450 AD, perhaps forced to leave by drought conditions, disease, or hostile Apache.
 They may have gone east and joined other Caddoan-speaking tribes, such as the Pawnee or Wichita.

 Source: National Park Service